My Cart

 Used with the author's permission.

-Gail Braune Comorat is a founding member of the Rehoboth Beach Writers’ Guild, and the author of Phases of the Moon (Finishing Line Press).
-Her work has appeared in Gargoyle, Grist, Mudfish, Philadelphia Stories, and The Widows’ Handbook.
-She’s a long-time member of several writing groups in Lewes, Delaware.
+Gail Braune Comorat is a founding member of the Rehoboth Beach Writers’ Guild, and co-author of Walking the Sunken Boards.
+She served as editor for Quartet, an online poetry journal by women fifty and over.
+Gail's work has appeared in Gargoyle, Grist, Mudfish, Philadelphia Stories, and The Widows’ Handbook.
+She lives in Lewes, Delaware.

 Post New Comment: